gokudomatic/eco-fps-walker/README.md

 The bots implement a state machine that allows to configure easily complex behaviours with a simple declarative code.

 ### Travel with dynamic waypoints
 The AI can use a navigation node to calculate an optimal path to a destination point.
 But rather than following each point of the calculated route, it will take the first waypoint to reach and move to this destination.
 When the waypoint is reached, a new route is calculated.
 And so on until the real destination point is reached.
 When the AI reaches the last waypoint, it will directly go to the final destination.
+That means it will chase the target even if it's moving.

 This implementation allows the bot to follow a moving target, like a human player.
 It also take in account difficult paths, like stairs and U-turn around a wall, which can cause problems when the bot has a large body.
 It is also tolerant to strange paths of the navigation mesh (won't be needed if the route calculation is improved in the future).